jcgould48/what-i-learned-in-week-3/README.md

         const userInput = process.argv[2] allows functions to be run in terminal with node like an app.

         The function keyword goes first, then goes the name of the function, then a list of parameters between the parentheses (comma-separated, empty in the example above) and finally the code of the function, also named “the function body”, between curly braces.

+        Global variables
+Variables declared outside of any function, such as the outer userName in the code above, are called global.

+Global variables are visible from any function (unless shadowed by locals).

+It’s a good practice to minimize the use of global variables.
+Modern code has few or no globals.
+Most variables reside in their functions.
+Sometimes though, they can be useful to store project-level data.